Chorus-bdd/Chorus/pages/builtInHandlers/ChorusContext/ChorusContext.md

 ###Chorus Context###

-ChorusContext is a Map of key value pairs which is made available within each of your step methods.
+ChorusContext is a Map of key value pairs which is managed by Chorus and accessible during each test scenario

 For remotely executed test steps, this Map is serialized and sent to your remote component when a step is invoked.
 Any changes made to it in the remote process are propagated back to the interpreter process once the step has completed.